+- (in thousands of Lek, unless otherwise stated)

-- 11. Financial Risk Management (continued)
+- 9. Financial Risk Management (continued)

 - (a) Credit Risk (continued)

 - (v) Amounts arising from ECL (continued)

-The following tables show reconciliations from the opening to the closing balance of the loss allowance by class of financial instrument.
+The following tables show reconciliations from the opening to the closing balance of the expected credit losses by class of financial instrument.